Toyota Sequoia vs. Highlander: Which One’s Best for Me?

 What the Highlander lacks in performance, it makes up in affordability.
 It starts over $15,000 cheaper than the Sequoia, which is a significant price difference, especially if you aren’t going to use the Sequoia’s performance to its potential.

 Another win for the Highlander that is tied to performance is fuel economy.
 If the power isn’t necessary, you’ll have significant savings in fuel with the Highlander.
-And if you opt for one of the Hybrid Highlanders, the difference is even greater between the Highlander and Sequoia.
+And if you choose one of the Hybrid Highlanders, the difference is even greater between the Highlander and Sequoia.

-Both models share a lot of technologies.
+Both models share a lot of technology.
 However, the Sequoia takes a significant lead over the Highlander based on the extra safety features it includes with the TSS.
-Also, the Sequoia has bigger touchscreen options available, and you can get Wi-Fi.
+Also, the Sequoia has bigger touchscreen options, and you can get Wi-Fi.

 What Other Users Say

-Remember that the Sequoia reviews are from 2022 models, and many of these things are improved with the forthcoming 2023 redesign.
+Remember that the Sequoia reviews are from 2022 models, and many of their features are improved with the forthcoming 2023 redesign.